cotes2020/jekyll-theme-chirpy/_posts/en/2024-08-06-homeserver.md

 ## My server services

-Now that I had a nice and running server, I started to add more and more services depending on my needs.
-I made the following infographic with the services I am currently using :
+Now that I had a functioning server, I began to add more and more services based on my needs.
+I created the following infographic using the services I am now utilizing :

 ![Homeserver Architecture](beniserv.png){: w="600" h="650"}
 _My Home Server Services_

 ### Access and security

-The most important service is probably Caddy.
-It is a web server with automatic HTTPS and reverse proxy features.
+The most important service is likely Caddy.
+It is a web server that includes automated HTTPS and reverse proxy functionality.

-In other words, thanks to Caddy, I can access my services directly by using a subdomain and all the traffic will be encrypted and forwarded to the 443 port.
-For example, I can access one of my services directly on "myservice.beniserv.fr" and another on "myotherservice.beniserv.fr", etc...
+In other words, due to Caddy, I can access my services directly via a subdomain, and all traffic is encrypted and sent to the 443 port.
+For example, I can access one of my services directly at "myservice.beniserv.fr" and another at "myotherservice.beniserv.fr", and so on.

-With this setup, I only have to expose one port (443) to internet, and everything is always encrypted.
+With this configuration, I only need to expose one port (443) to the internet.

-I also added a dynamic DNS plugin to Caddy, in order to sync my IP server adress with my domain name provider.
-So even if my internet service provider attributes me a dynamic IP, I can always have access to my homeserver via my domain name.
+I also implemented a dynamic DNS plugin to Caddy to synchronize my IP server address with my domain name provider.
+So, even if my internet service provider assigns me a dynamic IP address, I can always reach my home server using my domain name.

-To improve security, I also use a service called Crowdsec to detect peers with malicious behaviors and block them from accessing my server.
-Crowdsec analyzes the Caddy logs, and if its behavior engine detects one of the configured scenarios, it will block the IP at a firewall level.
-The advantage of Crowdsec over the other similar services available (Fail2ban for example), is that it offers a collaborative solution.
-Indeed, when a Crowdsec user blocks an aggressive IP, it is also shared among all users to further improve everyone's security.
+To improve security, I also use Crowdsec, a service that detects malicious peers and prevents them from accessing my server.
+Crowdsec analyzes the Caddy logs, and if its behavior engine detects one of the configured scenarios, it blocks the IP address at the firewall level.
+Crowdsec's advantage over other similar services (such as Fail2ban) is that it provides a collaborative solution.
+Indeed, when a Crowdsec user blocks an aggressive IP, the information is shared with all users, thereby improving everyone's security.

 ### Update and backup